terra-quantum-public/tq42-pqc-oss/docs/post_quantum_algs/kem/kem.md

 The operational framework of a KEM in post-quantum cryptography involves three main algorithms:

-1.  **Key Generation (Generate):** This algorithm is responsible for generating a pair of keys—an openly shared public key and a privately kept secret key.
+1.  **Key Generation (Generate):** This algorithm is responsible for generating a pair of keys - an openly shared public key and a privately kept secret key.

 2.  **Encapsulation (Encapsulate):** In this step, a sender utilizes the recipient's public key to encapsulate a shared secret, resulting in a pair consisting of a ciphertext (or "encapsulation") and a shared secret value, enabling the derivation of encryption keys.